nathanqueme/All-in-One-Entreprise-Platform/README.md

 - **Knowledge Base**: Build structured guides and documentation to empower users
 - **Global Reach**: Automatic translation into 70+ languages ensures worldwide accessibility
 - **Smart Management**: Track engagement and optimize content with integrated analytics
-- **Commerce Ready**: Seamless ordering system for products and services, from browse to buy
+- **Commerce Ready**: A seamless ordering system for products and services, enabling users to browse, select, and purchase effortlessly
 - **Seamless Discovery**: Access any profile page instantly via QR code scanning, with separate secure login for account owners

 ---